sysadminmike/couch-to-postgres/README.md

 Node libary to stream CouchDB changes into PostgreSQL with a simple client example.
 Based on https://github.com/orchestrate-io/orchestrate-couchdb.

 By adding a few some extra bits allows not only for SELECT queries on the data but also UPDATE/INSERTS/(DELETES todo) on your couchdb docs within Postgres.
+It is also possible to use your couch views as tables.

 Add a doc to a couch